Keyboard shortcuts

 /// Descriptor set used by GPU compute pipelines

-/// Input buffers from `set`, used during GPU-to-CPU data transfers
+/// Input buffer for the V species, used during GPU-to-CPU data transfers

 }

-As the comments point out, we are going to keep both the descriptor set and the (U, V) buffer pair around, because they are useful for different tasks:
+As the comments point out, we are going to keep both a full input/output descriptor set and a V input buffer around, because they are useful for different tasks:

 • Compute pipeline execution commands operate over descriptor sets